Music on the Coast

 Robin Hood’s Bay

 Don’t miss the annual Folk Weekend in the summer.
 This free festival is packed full with music sessions, traditional dance and singarounds at numerous locations.

 Set in a beautiful wooded cleft close to a waterfall, Hayburn Wyke Inn provides a traditional country pub atmosphere to listen to music.
 For further information on their music nights, contact the pub directly.

 See Discover Yorkshire Coast for more music events in Scarborough, Filey, Whitby and along the coast.

 Music on the move

 Fancy listening to music and supping a pint while being gently transported through stunning scenery?
-Look no further!
-Esk Valley Railway’s Music and Ale train is back.
-Look at their website for further details.
+Esk Valley Railway’s Music and Ale train runs on Friday evenings during summer months.